Thinking about taking chemistry courses? You need to know this:

 - Chemistry courses are structured and must be taken in a specific order

 - Some chemistry courses are only offered in the Fall or Spring, not both semesters

 - Your past experience in chemistry will determine which courses you start with at W&M

 Please see the Undergraduate Catalog for full course descriptions.
-Note that some course numbers will change in the 2017-18 Catalog.
-Old numbers are noted in parenthesis.

 If you want to major in chemistry, you should complete CHEM 103 and 103L (General Chemistry I and Lab) and CHEM 206 and 206L (Organic Chemistry 1 and Lab) in your freshman year, if possible.
 If you get a later start, there are other plans of study that will allow you to complete your degree in 4 years, but this will put you on the easiest track.

 Calculus is a prerequisite for several required chemistry courses.
 You should try to complete MATH 111 and 112 (Calculus I and II) in your freshman year.

 We offer different levels of introductory chemistry courses for freshmen, depending on high school preparation.

 If You Have AP/IB Credit

 If you have AP or IB credit, we encourage you to take CHEM 205 (Advanced Freshman Chemistry) in the fall.
 This course allows you to begin you study of chemistry in your first semester.
 Without this course, you would have to wait until the spring semester to take a chemistry course.